sebastian-garofalo/java-bootcamp/README.md

 Create a functional shopping cart (just REST api).
 The minimum features to be completed are:

   - User registration and login.
+  - Find products by category and name.
+  - Save Cart.
   - Buy products.

-  - Save Cart.
-  - Find products by category and name.
+The solution must use MongoDB or MySql as repository as well as Spring Boot and swagger for REST documentation.

 Thanks for reading!